I do not have the opportunity to incorporate FPS into my classroom time. Is this something that can be done after school?

 I participated in FPS during my school years and want to give back to the program that provided excellent thinking skills.
 How can I help?

 If your employer provides work time for volunteering for nonprofit programs, request time off so that you can volunteer at the International Conference in early June.
-Perhaps your employer would like to contribute to your travel costs, also!
+You can also view year round volunteer opportunities here.

 I just graduated and would like to stay involved in FPS, how can I do so?